CS171/Homework_instructions/week-08/hw/week-08_hw.md

  colleague Hanspeter Pfister.
 Wiesel is desperately looking for a data visualization expert with proficiency in the JavaScript library D3.
-Recently, his star senior developer Fraya Vogel has left his team, but Wiesel has promised to deliver a new Coronavirus dashboard to his client by  **Wednesday, October 28, 11:59 pm (EST)**.
+Recently, his star senior developer Fraya Vogel has left his team, but Wiesel has promised to deliver a new Coronavirus dashboard to his client by **Wednesday, October 27, 11:59 am (EST)**.

 #### Template

 ![W08HW-templatePreview](cs171_w8_hw_template.png?raw=true "W08HW-templatePreview")

-Before Fraya left to pursue her dream to live off-grid in a lighthouse in Iceland, she finished some major parts of the project.
+Before Fraya left to pursue her dream to live off-grid in a lighthouse in Iceland, she finished some mayor parts of the projects.
 Most prominently, she created:

 - a responsive html grid for all the components,
 - a brush component (brushable timeline), which allows users to filter the dataset by dates, and